Why dehydrate your own dog treats?

 TRIPE JERKY

 I’m using white tripe (dressed) cause it’s easier for me to get than green tripe (undressed) – although I do plan to try green tripe in the future.
 Green tripe is very smelly which is why dogs love it, so be warned when drying it indoors!
 Every dog owner at one point has bought this treat in the pet shop, now you can have some fun by making tripe jerky at home.
+You might be able to buy raw tripe online here.

-I’ll be dehydrating for around 14 hours at 70ºC (158ºf) followed by a quick 10 minute heat in over .
+I’ll be dehydrating for around 14 hours at 70ºC (158ºf) followed by a quick 10 minute heat in over.

 BEEF JERKY RECIPE FOR DOGS